Updated: April 29th, 2021.

 If you come into close contact with another user who reports a positive test result, the app will send you an anonymous alert.
 It also provides a symptom check and information on booking a coronavirus test.

-If you feel comfortable doing so, we would encourage you to download the app.
 For more information on how to download the app, as well as data protection and privacy, please visit the NHS website.

 13. What should I do if I or someone in my household develops symptoms?